wookey-project/ewok-kernel/doc/syscalls/sys_cfg.rst

 .. note::
    Synchronous syscall, executable in ISR mode
+When a DMA tranfert is finished, the corresponding DMA channel is disable until it is either reloaded or reconfigurated.
+A reload can be performed when the DMA controller is requested to redo exactly the same action, without any modification of the DMA channel properties.
+Reloading a DMA channel is faster than reconfiguring it.

-There are some times when we only want the DMA controller to restart a copy action, without modifying any of its properties.
-In this specific case, only a reload is needed.
-The kernel only needs to identify the DMA controller and stream, and doesn't need a whole DMA structure.
+The kernel only needs to identify the DMA controller and stream, and does not need a whole DMA structure.
 The task can then use only the ``id`` field of the ``dma_t`` structure.

 Reloading a DMA stream is done with the following API::